technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 There are two sidebar in this blog system in PHP with MYSQL database.
 ![image](https://user-images.githubusercontent.com/41726733/209184095-37348199-6f43-4a40-a109-0d4fc510084b.png)

-<a href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a>

 <h2>Features of blog managemnet system </h2>
 <strong>1.
 Designed and Responsive blog in PHP –</strong>